Seanspoons/simple-pdf-tools/README.md

 - `/extract-pages`
 - `/rotate-pdf`

-The homepage acts as a simple tool hub, with Merge PDF as the first real tool and the rest presented as coming soon.
+Merge PDF and Split PDF are live now.
+Additional PDF tools will be added over time.

 ## Privacy

-All PDF processing is intended to happen locally in the browser.
+All PDF processing happens locally in the browser.

 - No uploads to our server
 - No accounts
 - No backend required
+- Drafts and preferences stay on the device

 ## Tech

 - React
 - TypeScript
 - Vite
-- `pdf-lib` for browser-side PDF merging
+- `pdf-lib` for browser-side PDF generation and document assembly
+- `pdfjs-dist` for PDF preview rendering
 - PWA support for offline app-shell usage

-## Reusable UI patterns

-To keep layout patterns while removing legacy photo tools, the two-column step layout is now preserved as neutral UI primitives:

-- `src/components/layout/TwoColumnToolLayout.tsx`
-- `src/styles.css` classes: `tool-two-col-layout`, `tool-main-col`, `tool-side-col`, `tool-sticky-wrap`

-These classes are intended for future PDF tools that need a preview/content column and a controls/export column.

 ## Running locally

 Requirements:

 - Node.js 20+
 - npm